-- Flip pancakes when top bubble up and underside is golden brown.
+Flip pancakes when they bubble up on top.

-- Allow to cook 1-2 more minutes.
-Serve hot.
+Allow to cook about 1-2 more minutes and serve hot.

 P.S.
 Oh and in case you are wondering I still like my Success Low Carb Pancakes recipe and use it if I have cottage cheese in the house.
 Nice to have options, isn't it? 🙂